Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Interplay Between Transaction Friendship Networks

-Social relationships and financial activities are often correlated.
-The friendship relations between two individuals may influence their transactions or vice versa.
-Financial institutions already used multiple networks of different natures among account owners, such as public social networks, to better understand the dynamics between account owners and enrich their fraud detection capabilities~\cite{fico}.
-In this section, we examine Venmo to investigate the interplay between transaction and friendship by using temporal motifs.
-We construct the transaction and friendship networks of Venmo by using Venmo's public API.
-We utilize temporal motif features to study two problems: (1) predicting the friendship relation between two users based on their transaction history, and (2) identifying vendor users with transaction and friendship information.
-We also check the rarely observed temporal motifs and analyze the payments notes associated with them to understand their formation process.
+Social and financial interactions are often intertwined---friendship may influence transactions and vice versa.
+Financial institutions leverage various networks, including social ones, to enhance fraud detection~\cite{fico}.
+In this section, we analyze Venmo data to explore the link between transaction and friendship networks using temporal motifs.
+We construct both networks via Venmo's public API and use motif features to (1) predict friendships based on transactions and (2) identify vendor users by combining transaction and friendship data.
+We also examine rare temporal motifs and associated payment notes for behavioral insights.